temporalio/web/README.md

 [![Build Status](https://travis-ci.com/uber/cadence-web.svg?branch=master)](https://travis-ci.com/uber/cadence-web)

-Cadence is a distributed, scalable, durable, and highly available orchestration engine we developed at Uber Engineering to execute asynchronous long-running business logic in a scalable and resilient way.
+Temporal is a distributed, scalable, durable, and highly available orchestration engine we developed at Uber Engineering to execute asynchronous long-running business logic in a scalable and resilient way.

 This web UI is used to view workflows from [Temporalio][temporal], see what's running, and explore and debug workflow executions.